-As a member of the Eurasian Economic Union (EAEU: Armenia, , , , and ), Russia has delegated certain decision-making authority to the supra-national Eurasian Economic Commission (EEC), the EAEU’s executive body.
+As a member of the Eurasian Economic Union (EAEU: Armenia, Belarus , Kazakhstan , Kyrgyzstan , and Russia ), Russia has delegated certain decision-making authority to the supra-national Eurasian Economic Commission (EEC), the EAEU’s executive body.
 In particular, the EEC has the lead on concluding trade agreements with third countries, customs tariffs (on imports), and technical regulations.
 EAEU agreements and the EEC decisions establish basic principles that are implemented by the member states at the national level through domestic laws, regulations, and other measures involving goods.
 EAEU agreements and EEC decisions also cover trade remedy determinations, establishment and administration of special economic and industrial zones, and the development of technical regulations.
 The EAEU Treaty establishes the priority of WTO rules in the EAEU legal framework.
 Authority to set sanitary and phytosanitary standards remains at the individual country level.

 U.S. companies cite technical regulations and related product-testing and certification requirements as major obstacles to U.S. exports of industrial and agricultural goods to Russia.
 Russian authorities require product testing and certification as a key element of the approval process for a variety of products, and, in many cases, only an entity registered and residing in Russia can apply for the necessary documentation for product approvals.
 Consequently, opportunities for testing and certification performed by competent bodies outside Russia are limited.
 Manufacturers of telecommunications equipment, oil and gas equipment, and construction materials and equipment, in particular, have reported serious difficulties in obtaining product approvals within Russia.
 Technical Barriers to Trade (TBT) issues have also arisen with alcoholic beverages, pharmaceuticals, and medical devices.